Conditional Extremes with Graphical Models: Discussion

-Our analysis of the upper Danube River basin raises some interesting questions.
-Firstly, our model captures the dependence between stations more effectively than the multivariate graphical extremes model of \citetmain{Engelke_2020}, highlighting the need for a flexible model that can capture both AD and AI.
-However, the implementation of the model using the undirected tree induced by the flow connections of the river network fails to fully capture the extremal dependence in the river discharges.
-Improved predictions can be obtained either by using the inferred graphical structure or by assuming a saturated covariance matrix.
-One possible solution to this might be to add a second covariance matrix incorporating geographical spatial structure \citepmain{Asadi_2015}, into the residual distribution of the SCMEVM.
+Our analysis of the upper Danube River basin dataset suggests the SCMEVM captures the dependence between stations more effectively than the graphical extremes model of \citetmain{Engelke_2020}, highlighting the benefit of a model that can capture both AD and AI.
+Furthermore, the SCMEVM, based on the undirected tree inferred from the flow connections of the river network, does not perform as well as either the graphical structure inferred from the graphical lasso or the saturated covariance matrix, highlighting the complex dependence structure in the data that is not solely captured by the data's underlying graphical structure.
+Thus, a possible alternative that incorporates the river network structure would be to add a second covariance matrix based on Euclidean distance \citepmain{Asadi_2015} into the MVG copula component of the SCMEVM.

 Finally, as with the graphical extremes model of \citetmain{Engelke_2020}, our model only allows predictions at measured locations.
-Parameterising the Gaussian copula kernel with a Mat\'ern or Whittle-Mat\'ern correlation function, where distance is defined as the distance along the graph \citepmain{Bolin_2023}, would allow extrapolation to unobserved locations.
-The generally strong correspondence between the empirical and model-based estimates of $\eta$ for the flow-connected sites from the SCMEVM gives us confidence that such a model would extrapolate accurately.
+Parameterising the Gaussian copula kernel with a Mat\'ern or Whittle-Mat\'ern correlation function \citepmain{Bolin_2023}, where distance is measured along the graphical structure, would allow extrapolation to unobserved locations.
+The generally strong correspondence between the empirical and model-based estimates of $\eta$ for the flow-connected sites from the SCMEVM provides confidence that such a model would result in reliable extrapolations.